SystemsApproach/5G/primer.rst

 The first is the one identified in the previous section: being able to change the waveform.
-This effectively introduces the ability to dynamically change the size and number of scheduleable resource units, which opens the door to making fine-grain scheduling decisions that are critical to predictable, low-latency communication.
+This effectively introduces the ability to dynamically change the size and number of schedulable resource units, which opens the door to making fine-grain scheduling decisions that are critical to predictable, low-latency communication.